 I had been communicating with this great girl from just outside Boston for a few weeks.
-As Boston isn’t too far from Montreal, we had discussed the possibility of eventually meeting up in Boston hanging out.
+As Boston isn’t too far from Montreal, we had discussed the possibility of eventually meeting up in Boston to hang out.

 This would be my first time in Boston and I was looking forward to visiting several local sites.
 I flew in early Friday morning and took the public transit into the downtown core.
-I had done a little research ahead of time for restaurants and places to eat.
-In was with this in mind that I got off at “Central” stop on the red line.
+I had done a little research ahead of time in terms of restaurants and places to eat.
+It was with this in mind that I got off at “Central” stop on the red line.

 I then slowly made my way over to the coast cafe on foot.

 Although it was a cold day, It had been even colder when I left Montreal so Boston felt warm by comparison.
 I grabbed a tasty soul food lunch at the coast cafe.
-I ordered a combo plate of Fried Mixed Chicken (13.49$) with an extra side of coleslaw and a drink.
-The combo plate came with two sides to choose from their list of sides.
+I ordered a combo plate of Fried Mixed Chicken (13.49$) with a extra side of coleslaw and a drink.
+The combo plate came with two sides of your choice to choose from.
 I went with the mac & cheese and beans with rice as my sides.
 The friend chicken and mac and cheese were very good.
 The coleslaw wasn’t amazing but it wasn’t bad.
 The rice however was bland.
 I suppose I’m slightly picky about the quality of my rice, but if I’d have to order there again I’d skip it.

 After which I walked down to the MIT museum.
 As a long time MIT enthusiast, I couldn’t pass the opportunity to visit the museum.